cm-auto/gitweb-release-downloader/README.md

 First argument is the repository\
 Second argument is a regex pattern for the asset to download\
-`--website-type` takes the type of git website (if this is omitted, the program tries to guess it from the passed repository)
+`--website-type` takes the type of git website (if this is omitted, the program tries to guess it from the passed repository, "github.com" and "gitlab.com" can currently be guessed).

 Downloading from the latest release of Forgejo on codeberg.org: